MichaelAbdul-Masih/SPAMMS/README.md

         schwimmbad 0.3.0
         scipy 1.2.0
         tqdm 4.31.1
+        phoebe 2.3.0

 Getting Started
 ---------------
+### Test the Installation
+To make sure the installation was successful, cd into the SPAMMS git directory and run the following command:

+        python spamms.py -i input.txt

+If the final message you get from the run is 'All models ran successfully!' then SPAMMS has been installed successfully.

 ### Input file
 SPAMMS works by referring to an input file (input.txt) which contains all of the settings.
 There are separate input files for single star systems, detached binary systems and contact binary systems, as they contain different arguments.
 These input files are broken up into 5 sections: